Stillwater’s Sebie Lacey: The Showman

 Football games were accompanied by pranks, stunts, and the foolhardy daring teenagers reserve for enemy campuses.
 The two schools existed in a state of cheerful, competitive hostility that everyone in town understood and many participated in during their senior year.

 Sebie was on the Northside side of that line, and he was not exactly invisible there.
 He was a jock.
 A star athlete.
 He played football and was the athlete teammates and classmates gravitated toward, for what he could do on a field and for who he was off it.
-His senior year, Northside voted him Mr. Northside High, the honor bestowed on the person who seems to belong to everyone.
+His senior year, he was nominated to be Mr. Northside High.
 He could also play drums and sing, which in any era is an unfair combination to inflict on the people around you.
-He was, in the fullest sense of the phrase, the all-around student and high school hero everyone knew.

 Which makes it more remarkable that Ronnie Barnes, the drama director over at Warner Robins High, reached across the rivalry and brought Sebie in.
 Ronnie had been building his annual Follies variety revue into something genuinely serious.
 He had a gift for recognizing talent wherever it lived, regardless of which side of town it came from.